Academic Programs & Post-Secondary Education

 - Identify the strengths and challenges of students in need of specialized instruction and provide supports and services that will prepare each student to contribute and compete as a responsible individual, become as independent as possible as they move through their academic career, and to help each student with disabilities become employable, if possible, when they leave the educational setting.

-The Department of Teaching & Learning is excited to bring about positive change in our school district that impacts ALL learners!
+The Department of Academic Programs & Post-Secondary Education is excited to bring about positive change in our school district that impacts ALL learners!
 Please contact us if you need any support!
 We look forward to this coming school year and seeing all the Judson ISD community gathered once again.